-In this exchange, an investor is required to sell the property prior to purchasing a new property investment.
+In this exchange, an investor is required to sell the relinquished property prior to purchasing the replacement property.
 This is more convenient to the investor since they don’t have to have a big financial reserve to buy a property and instead use the sales proceeds for the transaction.

 The challenge in a delayed exchange is to find a buyer immediately and the exchange has to fit the 180-day period.
-There’s also a restriction of only 45 days to find a new property.
+There’s also a restriction of only 45 days to find potential replacement properties.

 2. Simultaneous exchange

-In this exchange, it’s required that the buying and selling of the investment property occur on the same day.
+In this exchange, it’s required that the buying of the replacement property and selling of the relinquished property occur on the same day.
 Otherwise, the transaction can be deemed as disqualified.
-Once this occurs, the investor cannot anymore defer the capital gains taxes resulting from the sale of the investment property.
+Once this occurs, the investor cannot do a tax deferral resulting from the sale of the relinquished property.